Camp under the stars, spot elephant + rhino on our mountain bike safari tour Namibia

 Don’t be fooled by the Novice+ rating!
 Bring along a casual riding spouse or friend as your travel partner at your peril!
 The loose sandy/gravel conditions can catch even skilled riders snoozing.
 And pedaling in 30-40 degrees C temps is never easy.

 You won’t be the same after pedaling from the Skeleton Coast to Damaraland.
 Strongly recommended.

 Frequently asked questions (FAQs) mountain bike safari tour Namibia

 - Q. How many people will be in the group?

 We only run small group adventures to ensure that everyone has the best experience possible, and there will usually be eight riders in the group, but we can accommodate a maximum of 10 people.
 The minimum number of people we require to run our mountain bike safari tour Namibia is six.

 - Q. What’s the age range of people who come on this holiday?

-Our mountain bike safari tour Namibia, Africa caters for a wide age range; typically between 30- and 65-years-old, but age is simply a state of mind, as they say, and we welcome anyone over the age of 18!
+Our mountain bike safari tour Namibia, Africa caters for a wide age range; typically between 30- and 65-years-old.
 As long as you have a good level of physical fitness and some bike handling skills you will enjoy this mountain bike safari no matter what your age.

 - Q. What style of mountain biking vacation is it?